yiisoft/db-mysql/docs/internals.md

 ## Unit testing

 The package is tested with [PHPUnit](https://phpunit.de/).

-The following steps are required to run the tests:
+To run tests:

 1. Run the docker container for the dbms.
 2. Install the dependencies of the project with composer.